 eRulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
 All

-comments, attachments, and other materials must identify the Agency
+comments, attachments, and other material must identify the Agency name

 Because of security procedures, the use of regular mail may cause a